datamesh-manager/datamesh-manager-ce/README.md

 Data Mesh Manager (Community Edition) is a free version of the [Data Mesh Manager](https://www.datamesh-manager.com) that you can host yourself.

+In the Community Edition, every user can change any data product or data contract.
+If you need advanced role and permission management, SSO, or customizations, consider the [Enterprise Edition](https://www.datamesh-manager.com/#pricing).

 ## Demo

 Play with our [demo app](https://demo.datamesh-manager.com/)!